Untitled 07 – 2014–2016

-Untitled 07 | 2014 - 2016 (stylized as untitled 07 | 2014 - 2016) (single version titled Untitled 07 | Levitate [stylized as untitled 07 | levitate]) is a song by American hip-hop recording artist Kendrick Lamar, taken from his 2016 compilation album, untitled unmastered.
-On March 23, 2016, "untitled 07 | levitate" was released separately on the iTunes Store as the compilation's lead single.
+"Untitled 07 | 2014–2016" (single version titled "Untitled 07 | Levitate") is a song by American hip-hop recording artist Kendrick Lamar, taken from his 2016 compilation album, Untitled Unmastered On March 23, 2016, "Untitled 07 | Levitate" was released separately on the iTunes Store as the compilation's lead single.
 It was produced by Frank Dukes, Cardo, and Deveon "Yung Exclusive" Jackson, along with Swizz Beatz and Alicia Keys' son Egypt Dean, who also provides additional vocals along with SZA.

 Production

 The song was produced by Cardo, Deveon "Yung Exclusive" Jackson, Frank Dukes, Swizz Beatz and Egypt Dean.
-Swizz Beatz has said that his and Alicia Keys' 5-year-old son Egypt, produced "untitled 07".
+Swizz Beatz has said that his and Alicia Keys' 5-year-old son Egypt produced "untitled 07".
 TDE producer Sounwave has confirmed on Twitter that Egypt produced the second half of the track.

 Chart performance

 On the chart dated March 26, 2016, "Untitled 07 | 2014–2016" entered the Billboard Hot 100 at number 90, powered by first-week digital download sales of 21,806 copies.
 It is the fifth longest song to chart on the Hot 100.